Tuesday, April 18, 2023

 I added some insulation and trim above the windows.

-The post bases are finally getting built!
+The brick post bases are finally getting built!
 They will have gorgeous basalt caps.

 The brick retaining walls and steps are going in!
 The wall cap and treads will all be the same gorgeous basalt.
 The landings will all be grass.

-The lighting is bad in this picture but the corbels below the fireplace bump out are in.
+The lighting is bad in this picture but the brackets below the fireplace bump out are in.

-Brickwork on the chimneys and post bases is done!
+Brickwork on the chimneys, post bases, and retaining real is done!

 We are getting very close!